comps/ptef/doc/TEF.md

 Since the runner has no notion of its location within the hierarchy, it needs to prefix each executable name with the contents of `TEF_PREFIX` env variable, followed by a forward slash.
-If it doesn't exist, it is defined as a forward slash.
+If the variable doesn't exist, it is defined as a forward slash.

 When executing a runner inside a subdirectory, the subdirectory name is appended to the `TEF_PREFIX` variable passed to the runner, separated by a forward slash.